SPanahi/-Nonautonomous-Noisy-SF-system-/README.md

 # -Nonautonomous-Noisy-SF-system-
 Nonautonomous Noisy Slow-Fast Rosenzweig-MacArthur Predator-Prey System

+# Nonautonomous Noisy Slow-Fast Rosenzweig-MacArthur Predator-Prey System

-Overview
+## Overview

-This repository contains the implementation of a nonautonomous noisy slow-fast Rosenzweig-MacArthur predator-prey system.
-The Rosenzweig-MacArthur model is a well-known predator-prey system in ecological modeling, and this implementation extends it by incorporating slow-fast dynamics, external noise, and time-dependent parameters.
+This repository provides an implementation of a **nonautonomous noisy slow-fast Rosenzweig-MacArthur predator-prey system**, a model designed to capture the complex dynamics of predator-prey interactions under external perturbations and multiple timescales.
+This system extends the classic Rosenzweig-MacArthur framework by incorporating time-dependent parameters and stochastic fluctuations, making it particularly useful for studying ecological resilience and instability in fluctuating environments.

-Features
+## Features

-Slow-Fast System: The model incorporates distinct timescales for prey and predator populations.
+- **Slow-Fast Dynamics**: Incorporates distinct timescales to represent the different speeds of prey and predator population changes.

-Nonautonomous Dynamics: Time-dependent variations in system parameters are included.

-Noisy Environment: Stochastic perturbations are introduced to analyze system behavior under uncertainty.

-Numerical Simulations: The code provides tools to integrate the system numerically and analyze its behavior under different conditions.
+- **Nonautonomous Behavior**: Allows system parameters to evolve over time, simulating seasonal or environmental variations.
+- **Stochastic Effects**: Introduces noise to analyze the impact of environmental randomness on ecosystem stability.
+- **Numerical Simulation Tools**: Provides functions for numerical integration and analysis of system trajectories under various conditions.
+- **Visualization**: Includes tools to generate time series plots, phase portraits, and bifurcation diagrams for better system analysis.